 there behind the stands.
 The crowd went wild!
 Soon Bill was joined

 in this activity by another team, Larry and Terri Anderson who

-activity thus was born, Static Starts!
+A new activity was born, Static Starts!

 Steve Gibbs and Greg Sharp dreamed up the idea of the Cacklefest,